It’s a pretty momentous occasion for us here.

 Who could forget our 2013 opinion piece first published with Sunday Times’ Business and then with TechFinancials: FNB could save struggling Cell C

-TechFinancials opened doors for us to be published by the Sunday Times’ Business Times, CNBC Africa, FIN24 and Finweek magazine.
+TechFinancials opened doors (which were later closed for no reason) for us to be published by the Sunday Times’ Business Times, CNBC Africa, FIN24 and Finweek magazine.

 Telkom sends the right signals, at last